 That wasn't a top priority.

-No bludgeoning Trump was the top priority with their predetermined outcome.
+No, bludgeoning Trump was the top priority with their predetermined outcome.

 But here's what the former Capitol Police Chief Stephen Sun had to say.

-There was a number of um requests.
+There were a number of requests.

 I then went to Mike Stinger, who's the Senate Sergeant Arms.

-The significant threat that was out there, the fact that with the FBI was tracking 18 domestic um uh terrorist subset suspects that were coming to the Capitol, uh and my intelligence unit on the fourth, fifth and sixth put out intelligence that was saying low probability of civil disobedience.
+The significant threat that was out there, the fact that the FBI was tracking 18 domestic terrorist suspects that were coming to the Capitol.

 Okay.

-Um so when his opinion changed, when the intel changed, he was requesting National Guard troops.
+So when his opinion changed, when the intel changed, he was requesting National Guard troops.

 And then, of course, nobody wanted to hear the interviews that I have with President Trump.